julianganjs/interactive-quiz-platform/README.md

 #  Interactive Web-Based Quiz Platform

 This repository contains the source code for a web-based quiz platform.
 The platform is equipped with an integrated quiz creation tool, quiz taker, question bank and a gamification feature for interactive quizzes.
-This platform was developed as part of the final year project for my Electrical and Electronic Engineering degree.
+This was developed as part of the final year project for my Electrical and Electronic Engineering degree.

 Currently there are already existing quiz platforms available.
 However, there is a lack for a singular product that incorporates both regular and gamified quizzes to cater for either professional or entertainment applications.
 Hence, this project aims to provides a versatile one-stop solution that addresses this problem.
 Its main objective is to enhance student participation and improve learning outcomes in classrooms.